byceps/byceps/docs/installation_native/run.rst

 Applications
 ============

-To run the applications defined in the :doc:`application mapping file
+To run the applications defined in the :ref:`application mapping
-<apps-config-file>` with Flask's (insecure!) *development* server for
+<Map Applications>` with Flask's (insecure!)
-development purposes:
+*development* server for development purposes:

 .. code-block:: console

-   $ BYCEPS_CONFIG=config/config.toml BYCEPS_APPS_CONFIG=config/apps.toml uv run flask --app=serve_apps --debug run
+   $ BYCEPS_CONFIG=config/config.toml uv run flask --app=serve_apps --debug run

 If the hostname mapping (or DNS setup) is also correct, the configured BYCEPS applications should be accessible at their respective hostnames